 A CWSRF program may refinance previously issued debt.
+Types of CWSRF Assistance

 Guarantees and Insurance

 Guarantees or insurance can be used where such assistance will result in improved credit market access or reduced interest rates.

 Guarantee SRF Revenue Debt

 CWSRF programs may issue debt guaranteed by CWSRF funds.
 The revenue generated provides assistance to borrowers for eligible projects.
 Expands the capacity of a program in the near-term.